Browse Definitions :

 • PCI assessment - A PCI assessment is an audit of the 12 credit card transaction compliance requirements required by the Payment Card Industry Data Security Standard.

-• PCI DSS 12 requirements - PCI DSS 12 requirements is a set of security controls that businesses are required to implement to protect credit card data and comply with the Payment Card Industry Data Security Standard (PCI DSS).
+• PCI DSS 12 requirements - The PCI DSS 12 requirements are a set of security controls businesses must implement to protect credit card data and comply with the Payment Card Industry Data Security Standard (PCI DSS).

 • personally identifiable information (PII) - Personally identifiable information (PII) is any data that could potentially identify a specific individual.